Old Fashioned Chicken And Dumplings Recipe from scratch. Homemade broth with a little sage added for southern style taste.

 I grew up with this classic dish.
-Every Sunday was "chicken day" in our home.
-We most always had company for dinner, our mid-day meal.
+Sunday was "chicken day" in our home, because often had company for dinner, our mid-day meal.

-Mama spent Saturdays preparing for this weekly social event.
-That usually entailed catching the chicken, baking the cakes and pies and preparing other dishes that didn't need refrigeration.
+Mama spent Saturdays preparing for Sunday.
+That meant catching the chicken and baking cakes and pies that didn't need refrige

-Often, my twin sister and I rounded up the chicken that mama cooked.
+My twin sister and I rounded up the chicken that mama cooked.
+I hated it!
+But, I loved the Sundays.

-weren't paid back then, so they were invited to a church member's
+weren't paid back then.
+They were invited to a church member's

-home for dinner after the Sunday service.
+home for dinner after Sunday's service.
 One never knew whose home he

 Cut up chicken.
 Wash in basin or under running water until water runs clear.
 Put chicken, water, salt and rubbed sage into a large soup cooking pot or a Dutch Oven.
 Bring to a boil.
 Lower heat and cover with a tight fitting lid.